 Christini AWD 450 Military Edition: Next on our list of best survival motorcycles is a two-wheel-drive motorcycle.
 Yes, you heard that correctly — it’s not just the rear wheel but also the front wheel.
 All-Wheel-Drive is such a rarity among motorcycle riders that it almost sounds too good to be true.
 United States Navy seals and special forces deployed overseas have used this motorcycle.

 Kawasaki KLR650: Finally, we have one from the Japanese manufacturers.
 Believe me when I say that a Japan-made motorcycle is always a good option regardless of the type of motorcycle.
 I say that from experience, having owned two Japanese superbikes for years.
-My buddies that own Kawasakis, Hondas, Suzukis and Yamahas have very similar stories.
+My buddies who own Kawasakis, Hondas, Suzukis, and Yamahas have very similar stories.
 Japanese bikes last forever!

 Zero FX Stealthfighter: This is an electric bike.
 But it has interchangeable battery packs, so you can easily swap those out to cover long distances.
 The ~70miles per battery charge is a bit lacking, honestly.
 However, what it lacks in range, it makes up in being lightweight and with decent torque (70 ft-lbs) and power (44bhp) figures.